cosc2336-ds-alg/assg07/README.md

 defined an indexing operator into our user defined `List` data type.
-This week you will continue adding onto the `List` data type some other operators that will allow us to append and prepend items on lists, and concatentate lists together to make other lists.
+This week you will continue adding onto the `List` data type some other operators that will allow us to append and prepend items on lists, and concatenate lists together to make other lists.

 In addition another goal of this assignment is to get some experience with defining class templates.
 Class templates are used extensively